 After that, I started picking up extra produce when it’s on sale so I am able to can it.
 There’s nothing worse than having to drag myself to the grocery store when there’s a couple feet of snow on the ground!

-Canning is a great way to stock extra food in your pantry or emergency supplies.
+Canning is a great way to stock extra food in your pantry.
 I especially love it because the food is canned in glass jars rather than BPA-lined cans.

 In this post, I’m sharing a list of the canning supplies we have for pressure canning (the only safe method at our altitude) as well as what you’ll need for the water bath method if you want to start there.